Frequently Asked Questions

 • What is the time-commitment for this program?

 Our MFA is considered a part-time program.
-The weekly time-commitment includes time for meditation and is set at roughly 14 - 20 hours, depending how speedily and thoroughly you read and work.
-The best routine in this program would be to devote a few hours each day to your writing practice, your assignments, and your reading, which can be done asynchronously.
+The weekly time-commitment includes time for meditation and is set at roughly 14 - 20 hours, depending on your ambitiousness, time availability, reading speed, and investment in your writing.
+The best routine in this program would involve devoting a few hours each day to your writing practice, your assignments, and your reading, which can be done asynchronously.
 That will add up to enough hours to complete all your work in time.
 You can also focus on your courses chiefly in evening and/or weekend hours.
 Note that if you are a slow reader, you may need to set aside more time to complete your assignments.
-You are required to attend synchronous class sessions for each class once a week, which usually comes to two, or sometimes or three, times a week.
-Each class session lasts about 1.5 hours.
-These class sessions are offered via Zoom and are scheduled so it works for the entire cohort and the faculty.

 • How is the semester set up?

-The residency exposes you to a lot of writers and ideas.
-The mentorship semester allows you to dive deep into your craft and begin writing your book.
 The other online courses have a different function.
-In the first year, they are designed to spark your creative imagination and help you understand your own creative process and metacognitive abilities.
-In the second year, they focus on pragmatic skillsets you will need to be a working writer in the world.
-You can opt to take courses such as Writing Pedagogy, The Writer Online, The Writer in the World, an Outreach, or a Publishing Practicum.
+In the first year, they are designed to spark your creative imagination and help you understand your own creative process and metacognitive abilities: The Writer and the Self; Literature and the Self: Literary Techniques that Expand Awareness; and Every Page a Pulse: Creativity and Consciousness.
+In the second year, they focus on pragmatic skill sets you will need to be a working writer in the world.
+You can opt to take courses such as Literary Theory for the Creative Writer, Writing Pedagogy, The Writer Online, The Writer in the World, an Outreach, a Publishing Practicum, or Research in Creative Writing.
 By the end of the program, you will have a thesis - a good push toward a book-length manuscript of publishable quality - and all the skills required to make it as a working writer in the world.

 • Is learning synchronous or asynchronous?
 What is the balance between class time and online assignments?

-Learning is mostly asynchronous via our university platform, Canvas.
-The only synchronous part of our program is the residency, though you can attend some of the events asynchronously if your schedule prohibits you from attending live (live attendance is highly recommended so you get to meet the authors and participate in the discussions!).
-There is more on the residency schedule below.
-In addition, each of our courses has a once-a-week online class session that runs for about 1.5 - 2 hours via Zoom, so you will have a total of 2 or 3 of these a week throughout the semester.
-These sessions are mandatory; if you have to miss, you discuss with your instructor.
-The time and dates for these sessions are set with agreement between everyone enrolled in a certain class, plus with the faculty, so that the class time is workable for everyone in terms of scheduling, time-zones, etc. As a general rule, it is good to keep evenings open for online classes, though classes are not always held in the evenings.
+In addition, each of our courses has a once-a-week online class session that runs for about 1.5 - 2 hours via Zoom, so you will have a total of 2 or at most 3 of these a week throughout the semester.
+These sessions are mandatory; if you have to miss, you discuss with your instructor so sessions can be taped, helping you watch them asynchronously.
+The time and dates for these sessions are set with agreement between everyone enrolled in a certain class, plus with the faculty, so that the class time is workable for everyone in terms of scheduling, time-zones, etc. These sessions have been reported to be a highlight of our program, so we think you’ll not want to miss because you enjoy talking to your faculty and peers.
+It is a connecting experience.
+As a general rule, it is good to keep evenings open for online classes, especially on Mondays - Thursdays, though classes are not always held in the evenings, depending a particular cohort’s schedule.
 Since many of our students have day jobs, sometimes daytime meetings are not an option for them, so evenings easily become the default.
 We also have students in many time zones, so that is another scheduling factor.
-Our consciousness-based education orientation courses are usually scheduled on Mondays.
-Regular online classes are scheduled on Tuesdays or Wednesdays.
-Mentorship classes are scheduled on Thursdays, Fridays, or in the weekends.
-We make exceptions to this set up only when everyone’s schedules allow.

 • What online platforms does MIU use?